-Sara is a proud daughter of Fort Wayne, who happens to be a geographical mutt after growing up in Florida, followed by many moves hither and yon.
+Sara Jackson is a proud daughter of Fort Wayne, who happens to be a geographical mutt after growing up in Florida, followed by many moves hither and yon.
 A senior at IPFW, she will complete a B.A. in English with a concentration in writing this December and a B.A. in French in May, after a semester abroad in Aix-en-Provence.
-Her research interests as an undergraduate student have taken her to ten conferences and led to two publications.
+Her research interests as an undergraduate student have taken her to 10 conferences and led to two publications.
 In addition to being a Withers Scholar, Sara is a member of the national honor society Phi Kappa Phi and has received scholarships from the university, the College of Arts and Sciences, the Honors Program, several academic departments, and multiple outside organizations.
-She has also completed the certificate requirements for the Honors Program at IPFW, an AA in History, a Certificate in International Studies, a summer intensive in human rights law in Strasbourg, France, and a minor in medieval studies.
+She has also completed the certificate requirements for the Honors Program at IPFW, an A.A. in history, a Certificate in International Studies, a summer intensive in human-rights law in Strasbourg, France, and a minor in medieval studies.
 While at IPFW, Sara has served in student government, the Writing Center, Model UN, Anthropology Club, French Club, the University Democrats, and the English honor society Sigma Tau Delta.
-After graduation, she looks forward to working as a teaching assistant for one year in France, and later serving in the Peace Corps, while also pursuing an M.P.A. with a focus on international development.
+After graduation, she looks forward to working as a teaching assistant for one year in France and later serving in the Peace Corps, while also pursuing an M.P.A. with a focus on international development.

 - Amanda Leaders